We've all been there: you put together an A1 outfit for a big night out, but something doesn't look quite right.

 You guessed it – it's your footwear.
 The fact is, sometimes dress shoes and sneakers just don't cut it.
 They sit on two sides of the formality spectrum, so what's a stylish guy to do when the situation calls for smart-casual?

-Simple: wear a pair of men's fall boots and bridge the gap between dress-wear and casual attire.
+Simple: wear a pair of men's fall dress boots and bridge the gap between formal wear and casual attire.

 We'll be covering:

 - How To Style Chelsea Boots

 - How To Wear Dress Boots With A Suit